Instanyl 50, 100 and 200 mcg/dose nasal spray

 PregnancyThere are no adequate data from the use of fentanyl in pregnant women.
 Studies in animals have shown reproductive toxicity (see section 5.3).
 The potential risk for humans is unknown.
 Instanyl should not be used in pregnancy unless clearly necessary.Following long-term treatment, fentanyl may cause withdrawal in the new-born infant.
 It is advised not to use fentanyl during labour and delivery (including caesarean section) because fentanyl passes through the placenta and may cause respiratory depression in the foetus.
 If Instanyl is administered, an antidote for the child should be readily available.

-BreastfeedingFentanyl is excreted into human milk and may cause sedation and respiratory depression in the breast-fed infant.
-Fentanyl should only be used by breastfeeding women if the benefits outweigh the potential risks for both mother and child.
+BreastfeedingFentanyl passes into breast milk and may cause sedation and respiratory depression in the breast-fed child.
+Fentanyl should not be used by breastfeeding women and breastfeeding should not be restarted until at least 48 hours after the last administration of fentanyl.

 FertilityThere are no human data on fertility available.
 In animal studies, male and female fertility was impaired at sedative doses (see section 5.3).